Content & Usage Report: Spaces

 Filters

-You can filter the report by
+You can filter the report using the following options:

 Filter selection in Content & Usage Report: Spaces